catplotlib/Shanta-LLM/readme.md

-# Medical Q&A Fine-Tuned Model
+# Shanta: Medical Q&A Fine-Tuned Model

 ## Overview
 This repository hosts a fine-tuned version of the GemmaCausalLM model, specifically tailored for generating answers to medical questions.
 The model is fine-tuned using a comprehensive dataset of medical questions and answers, aiming to assist researchers, medical students, and professionals by providing detailed, AI-generated responses to complex medical queries.
 The backend for serving model predictions is implemented using Flask.